 Another reason why using an SSL in your domain name is important is when people see that your site is secured with the padlock icon in the address bar, it helps to reassure them that your site is trustworthy.

-People need to feel safe, and that that they can trust your website before doing business with you.
+People need to feel safe, and that they can trust your website before doing business with you.
 This can dramatically help your sales conversion rates.
-See image below.
+See the image below.

 Google also prefers sites with SSL in the domain.

 Here comes the Shameless plug!
 Continue reading below…

 As a web designer and front-end dev, I provide incredibly fast and reliable hosting solutions with free SSL.
 Click here to learn more about this and to register.

 If you are using 123-reg for domain registration and hosting, SSL certificates are available at a premium.

 If you are using SiteGround, a free SSL certificate is available for your domain through Let’s Encrypt, and this is very easy to do, and I’ll show you how.